Skip to main content

 Kartik Bhatt

-As an Engagement Manager for Surgical Directions, Kartik supports consultants with analytic projects that reduce cost and increase optimization to help healthcare clients meet and exceed their performance goals.
+As an Product Manager for Surgical Directions, Kartik supports consultants with analytic projects that reduce cost and increase optimization to help healthcare clients meet and exceed their performance goals.
 He has experience collaborating with healthcare professionals to implement large research studies and analyze health data.